 Visiting Australia is a dream come true, imagine being in the 6th biggest country in the world!
-Although gong there requires long flights but nonetheless it’s a trip we’re excited to talk about.
+Although going there requires long flights but nonetheless it’s a trip we’re excited to talk about.
 Get your visa and tag along!

 Asides being very urban in nature, it has vibrant cities, mountains for hiking, wildlife, stunning beaches and world class wine regions.
 The major cities like Sydney, Melbourne and Brisbane are filled with cultural and natural beauty.
 Australia is surrounded by 3 fine oceans (Pacific, Indian, and Southern), and proves to be a great spot for relaxation.